Roark23/Final_Project/README.md

 - Here is the link to our Google Slides Presentation: https://docs.google.com/presentation/d/1LKO1Rd-QlpozrJrnYhYHzJuyGJvUBEsal7sHNvLBlyc/edit?usp=sharing

-### Note all another descrptive information required for this deliverabe can be viewed in their respective markdowns (i.e Machine Learning description in the Nicole_ReadMe)
+### Note all another descrptive information required for this deliverabe can be viewed in their respective markdowns